 Genus: Salix – Family: Salicaceae

 Willows signal a time when our subconscious fears and dreams are surfacing, creating anxiety about our future and ourselves.
-Willow reminds us that our strength is also our weakness as it connects us with the depths of our fears and vulnerabilities as well as our truths and resilience.
+Willow reminds us that our weakness is also our strength as it connects us with the depths of our fears and vulnerabilities as well as our truths and resilience.
 Willow encourages us to see our self-deceptive and destructive patterns as illusions that have held us from realizing our full potential.
 Becoming conscious of our innermost selves allows us to reclaim our intuitive wisdom and skills.

-Blocked: Feeling lost in the enchantment of our daydreams, or becoming rigid with fear.
+Challenge: Feeling lost in the enchantment of our daydreams, or becoming rigid with fear.
 Feeling unable to trust in our selves or our dreams.
 Work with willow to release the tears, fears and sadness holding us from believing in our self.